-Alexis is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW) and a member of the Institute of Certified Public Accountants of Cyprus (ICPAC).
-He also holds the coveted Expert in EU VAT Degree from the VAT Forum after achieving the highest grade ever awarded in the history of the course.
-He is a founding member and the Vice-Chairman of the Cyprus VAT Association (CYVA).
+He is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW) and holds the Expert in European Value Added Tax Degree, which he earned with the highest grade ever awarded in the history of the coveted diploma.
+He is a Partner and a Director of the VAT Forum in Belgium and the co-founder and Vice-Chairman of the Cyprus VAT Association (CYVA).